ChrstphrHll/npc_gen/students/Gabrilo Kulo.md

 ---
 ### Description
 - 2nd year Half-Orc Cleric in Elkenval
-- frizzy auburn hair that's done up in a top knot, Gray eyes, and Pale Green skin
+- shoulder length curly green hair that's plain, Gray eyes, and Pale Green skin
 - Is Easygoing and Profligate, and has Intelligence as their ideal

 ### Organizations